I was born and brought up in Toronto, but my family is from an Indian background.

-I grew up in a temple and I would always go to summer camps and Sunday School and always go to prayers and so on.
+I grew up in a temple and I would always go to summer camps and Sunday School; I always go to prayers and so on.
 So, I went through a lot of “culturalization” in both the culture of my parents and the culture that I was growing up in at school.

 Since I was young, I just didn’t feel right in the religion of my parents although I was brought up in it.
-Actually at one point of time I was a very ardent defender of it and I was almost staunched you can say but that staunchness was like a shell, it was very hollow and it was only because I was trying to defend myself in a place where I guess people would attack that faith a lot for different aspects.
+Actually at one point of time I was a very ardent defender of it; and I was almost staunched, but that staunchness was like a shell, it was very hollow; it was only because I was trying to defend myself in a place where I guess people would attack that faith a lot for different aspects.

 After I left the religion of my parents when I was just starting my teenage years, I came across the Bible and Christianity.
 I read the Bible and it was beautiful because I came across this idea of one God, I think it was in the Old Testament that I came across this idea of one God.

 But after a while I couldn’t force atheism upon myself because I knew in my heart and just from the logic around me that this whole creation was created by some awesome being.
-And that’s what led me to go to any spiritual buzz I could find; a Buddhist circle or a Catholic church or a Sikh temple or even sometimes a Hindu prayer with my parents.
+And that’s what led me to go to any spiritual buzz I could find.
 The only religion I never actually bothered to look into was Islam.

-My parents are from India and from a Muslim city in India, so we always grew up knowing about Islam, although not the belief itself but the lifestyle of a Muslim and the Islamic culture.
 And the thing is we always had a lot of misconceptions that were going around.
-So whenever I grew up knowing about Islam, I was always centered around certain conceptions, like misconceptions about terrorism or the rights of women.
+So whenever I grew up knowing about Islam, I was always centered around certain misconceptions about terrorism or the rights of women.
 These were always issues that held me back from wanting even to look into the religion.